Full name Benny Alexander Cameron Howell

 |28, 3/31||Gloucs||v Surrey||Bristol||12 Aug 2018||T20|

-Benny Howell is a citizen of the world - born in Bordeaux, educated at the Oratory School in Berkshire, and with Australian and UK passports.
-In cricketing terms, he is a top-order batsman and imaginative medium-pacer who has gained prominence at Gloucestershire as a T20 specialist.
+Benny Howell is a citizen of the world who for a while felt he belonged nowhere: born in Bordeaux, educated at the Oratory School in Berkshire, and with Australian and UK passports, he was almost lost to the game.
+Instead, alongside his middle-order batting, his individualistic, experimental medium-pace has gained such prominence at Gloucestershire that he can fairly be regarded as one of the world's most innovative T20 specialists.

-He had been on Hampshire's books for several years - having come through their academy - before his first team debut in limited-overs cricket in 2010.
+He had been on Hampshire's books for several years - initially through their academy as an opening batsman - before his first team debut in limited-overs cricket in 2010.
 He travelled with Hampshire to the Caribbean T20 in January 2011 and made his first-class debut against Lancashire later that summer, scoring 71 in the second innings.
-But that turned out to be his only first-class match for Hampshire as he was released at the end of the 2011 season.
+But that turned out to be his only first-class match for Hampshire, alongside 26 limited-overs games, as he was released at the end of the 2011 season.
+He left with a reputation for being brash and over confident..

 Championship opportunities were rare, however, as he became known as a T20 specialist.
 When he got a chance near the end of the 2017 season, he responded with a career-best 163 in a largely drab affair against Glamorgan in Cardiff.